andrewst93/strava_snooper_dashboard/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download, manipulate or generate data │   │
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
     │   │
+    │   ├── pages          <- Scripts to build and generate the individual pages of the dashboard │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │